microsoft/vso-extension-tools/README.md

 ### Advanced

 #### Settings file
-See the settings_example.json file for an example.
+See the settings.vset.example.json file for an example.

-You may create a settings file (JSON format) to specify options instead of passing them as inputs each time.
-By default, the tool will look for ./settings.vset.json if no settings file is specified.
-Otherwise, you may specify the path using the `--settings <path_to_settings>` option.
+To create a settings file, specify the `--save` option for any command.
+This will create a settings file (at the path provided from `--settings`, defaults to `./settings.vset.json`) to save any command line options that are passed in.
+This way, subsequent invocations of `vset` will use the same option values.
+Of course, options passed in the command line will always override those found in a settings file.

+If a file already exists at the settings path, any given command line options will be merged into the settings file.

 Your settings file is a JSON file with two root properties: `package` and `publish`.
 Each of those points to a nested object with their respective settings, modeled by the following schema:
 ```typescript